Mattjones444/Code-Institute/README.md

 \- Code snippet for the links hover effect is taken from [CSS Tricks](https://css-tricks.com/css-link-hover-effects/) and modified.

+\- Code snippet for the 'Why Choose Us' section was inspired by code from CodeInsitute and modified.

 \- Guidance on HTML attributes and common conventions were obtained from [W3Schools](https://www.w3schools.com/) and [Mozilla's Web Documentation](https://developer.mozilla.org/en-US/).

 \- Understanding of shadows was obtained from [W3Schools](https://www.w3schools.com/).

 \## Acknowledgements

-I would like to thank my mentor, Ronan McClelland, for his guidance, moral support, inspiration, invaluable advice and sense of humour.
+I would like to thank my mentor, Ronan McClelland, for his guidance and invaluable advice and sense of humour.

-Thanks to Slack Community for answering all my questions before I asked them.